lamkg/tennis-conditions-app/README.md

 Time-Saving: No need to sift through irrelevant weather details.
 Our app provides concise and relevant information tailored specifically for tennis players, saving you time and effort.

-Expand All
-	@@ -22,7 +22,7 @@ Enhanced Decision Making: With our playability benchmark feature, you can assess
+Enhanced Decision Making: With our playability benchmark feature, you can assess